 I always pick one thing that inspires the tablescapes I create.
 The dining table at the cabin is black with some sanded patches of brown and as I was thinking about what I could use for this years cabin tablescape, I remembered that I had these cute black and ivory checkered napkins.
 I used these napkins as the inspiration and designed the rest of the elements of the tablescape around these.
 I love decorating with black and white so I really enjoyed pulling this rustic, farmhouse style tablescape together.

 I like to mix textures and patterns which is so easy to do with black and white.
 The black woven placemats and the table runner were a good mix with the checkered napkin and the solid off-white plates.

 For the centerpiece, I used a galvanized tin flower can as a vase and some faux ivory colored flowers.

 Here’s a photo of last summers Montana cabin tablescape using my dollar store dishes.
 I bought these hand painted sunflower dishes from a dollar store over twenty years ago when we lived in Kansas.
 I’m so glad I saved them as they were the inspiration behind this fun tablescape at the cabin.

 The Front Porch and Pond View

-The view from the front porch is beautiful.
+The view from the front porch is so beautiful.
 The porch looks out over the pond and the Pioneer Mountains.
 We love to sit out here and enjoy the peace and quiet.
-Every so often we see a moose wander down by the pond which is always a sight to behold!
+Every so often, we see a moose wander down by the pond which is always a sight to behold!